gem-pasteur/PanACoTA/README.md

 genomeAPCAT is written in **python3**.
 So, you need python3 (and pip3 for installation) to run it.

 Its external dependencies are:
 - prokka (to annotate the genomes)
 - mmseqs (to generate pangenomes) NOT INSTALLED BY 'make' FOR NOW
+- fftns (from mafft, to align persistent genome) NOT INSTALLED BY 'make' FOR NOW

 You can either install the external dependencies yourself, with the version you want, or use the installation script `make`, which will install the dependencies.